supershaneski/chatgpt-with-image-sample/README.md

 })
 ```

-After getting the result from DALL·E API, I will save the generated image to the server to make it available for image analysis, if needed.
+After getting the results from DALL·E API, I will save the generated images to the server to make it available for image analysis later, if needed.

 Then I send everything back to the Chat completions API for summary.
 I do this to insert the image result in the conversation history.
 You will then receive a similar result from below: